jgerstmayr/EXUDYN/docs/RST/structures/SimulationSettings.rst

   | time span (period), determines how often the solution file (coordinatesSolutionFile) is written during a simulation
 * | **solverInformationFileName** [type = FileName, default = 'solverInformation.txt']:
   | \ ``simulationSettings.solutionSettings.solverInformationFileName``\
-  | \tabnewline filename and (relative) path of text file showing detailed information during solving; detail level according to yourSolver.verboseModeFile; if solutionSettings.appendToFile is true, the information is appended in every solution step; directory will be created if it does not exist; character encoding of string is up to your filesystem, but for compatibility, it is recommended to use letters, numbers and '_' only
+  | filename and (relative) path of text file showing detailed information during solving; detail level according to yourSolver.verboseModeFile; if solutionSettings.appendToFile is true, the information is appended in every solution step; directory will be created if it does not exist; character encoding of string is up to your filesystem, but for compatibility, it is recommended to use letters, numbers and '_' only
 * | **writeFileFooter** [type = bool, default = True]:
   | \ ``simulationSettings.solutionSettings.writeFileFooter``\
   | flag (true/false); if true, information at end of simulation is written: convergence, total solution time, statistics